 11. Gets People Outside

-It’s no secret that vitamin D is Nutrients “Vitamin D’s Effect on Immune Function” View Source —which is why going outside on a daily basis is so important.
-Regular exercise in University of Glasgow “REGULAR EXERCISE IN NATURAL ENVIRONMENTS HALVES RISK OF POOR MENTAL HEALTH” View Source like forests, parks, or even in the streets can also significantly impact how good running is for your mental health.
-(Just make sure to Skin Cancer Foundation “All About Sunscreen” View Source about 30 minutes before heading out—vitamin D is great; a sunburn is not.)
+It’s no secret that vitamin D is good for your health Nutrients “Vitamin D’s Effect on Immune Function” View Source —which is why going outside on a daily basis is so important.
+Regular exercise in natural environments University of Glasgow “REGULAR EXERCISE IN NATURAL ENVIRONMENTS HALVES RISK OF POOR MENTAL HEALTH” View Source like forests, parks, or even in the streets can also significantly impact how good running is for your mental health.
+(Just make sure to apply sunscreen Skin Cancer Foundation “All About Sunscreen” View Source about 30 minutes before heading out—vitamin D is great; a sunburn is not.)

 Living in Southern California made running outside really easy for me.
 During my challenge, it rained a total of two days.
 I just waited until it stopped to do my run.
 If you live in a rainier area (I lived in the very rainy Hamburg, Germany for most of my life so… I get it) it may be a good idea to invest in a treadmill or sign up for a gym membership.
 Then, when the weather is nicer, prioritize going outside.
 Or just get a good rain jacket.